ovh/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 ---
-title: 'Configuring the network on Proxmox VE on the High Grade & SCALE ranges'
+title: 'Configuring the network on Proxmox VE'
-excerpt: 'Find out how to configure the network on Proxmox VE on the High Grade & SCALE ranges'
+excerpt: 'Find out how to configure the network on Proxmox VE'
 updated: 2024-07-08
 ---